5 Factors That Determine Your Credit Score

 How Is Your Credit Score Used

 Creditors and lenders also use your credit score to set the pricing for your credit card or loan.
-Higher credit scores help you qualify for lower interest rates on credit cards and loans while lower credit scores will result in higher interest rates.
+Higher credit scores help you qualify for lower interest rates on credit cards and loans while no credit history or lower credit scores will result in higher interest rates.

 How Many Credit Scores Do You Have?